Rachel Caplan ~ Founder & CEO

 Gaetano Capizzi, Green Film Network

-Thank you, the many hundreds of passionate and dedicated volunteers who, since the first festival in 2011, have taken tickets, ushered audiences, set-up events (and cleaned-up afterwards), and created a warm welcome for all our guests.
+Thank you, the many hundreds of passionate and dedicated volunteers who, since the first festival in 2011, have taken tickets, ushered audiences, set-up events (and cleaned up afterward), and created a warm welcome for all our guests.
 We couldn’t do it without you!
-Find out how to get involved on our Volunteer page.
+Find out how to get involved as a Volunteer.